a-flyleaf/toyshelf/disaster-crew/vexus.md

 summary: <abbr title="sad-mad">Smad</abbr> little dude.
 [Tara](tara)'s sibling, best friend of [Levi](levi)'s.

 info: |-
-  - Selectively mute (*not* deaf), which applies to 99%\* of situations; to avoid people making a fuss over it, avoids everyone wholesale. (\*The 1% used to be reserved for family.
+  - Selectively mute (*not* deaf), which applies 99%\* of the time; to avoid people making a fuss over it, avoids everyone whenever possible. (\*The 1% used to be reserved for family.
 It's nearly 0% nowadays.)
 Doesn't go out of his way to be a jerk, usually.
   - Sister's dead, shit sucks, moved house, outta luck; now what?
-Story status somewhat uncertain, but probably involves revisiting Tara's old friends ([Nico](nico) & [Ivy](ivy)) and dealing with his *new* friend Levi.
+Story status somewhat uncertain, but probably involves revisiting Tara's old friends ([Nico](nico) & [Ivy](ivy)), dealing with his *new* friend Levi, and meeting some version of [Ava](ava).
   - Possibly vaguely aware of [Dodder](dodder), if the latter is story-relevant, in a "stop using my dead sister for your stupid culty self-help bullshit" way.
   - Used to have a long-wanted kitten, but let her out by accident and never saw her alive again.
-Keeps at least one venus flytrap in his room, along with the only displayed evidence of Tara's existence in the whole new house.
+  - Keeps a venus flytrap in his post-move bedroom, as well as photos and mementos of Tar---the only traces of her existence on display in the whole house.

 design: |-
   - <b>main shape</b>: Rounded octagon.